MiKTeX/miktex/README.md

-After running this command, the pdfTeX engine can be invoked as `pdftex`, provided that `pdftex` did not exist before (use the `--force` option to overwrite existing link names).
+After running this command, the pdfTeX engine can be invoked as `pdftex`, provided that `pdftex` did not exist before (use the `--force` option to overwrite existing files).

 The `--mklinks` option will also create symbolic links for format files and scripts.
 For example, you can invoke `pdflatex` (pdfTeX with format `pdflatex` loaded) and `latexmk` (wrapper for the Perl script `latexmk.pl`).

-### Installing basic packages
+### Installing packages

+You are now at a point where you have the MiKTeX executables, some configuration files and man pages.

+It is recommended that you install some packages now:

+    mpm --admin --install=amsfonts --install=ltxbase

+Package `amsfonts` contains Type1 fonts for the traditional TeX fonts (aka "Computer Modern").
+Package `ltxbase` contains the LaTeX document preparation system.

-You have the option to "upgrade" your MiKTeX installation.
+If disk space is not an issue, you can "upgrade" your MiKTeX installation.
 This is usually not recommended when you use MiKTeX just for yourself.
 But it might make sense if you are maintaining a system-wide MiKTeX installation.